How do I create a roof return, or eyebrow, using the manual roof tools?

 If the Set Baseline Height dialog appears, click the radio button beside Over wall top, then click OK to create a roof plane.

-The new roof plane will display in floor plan view inside the perimeter of the gable roof plane.
+The new roof plane will display in floor plan view inside the perimeter of the gable roof plane, as shown in the image below.

 Zoom in on the new roof plane.